 Articles published in journals usually provide a very focused view of a topic.
-The authors may be conducting a study comparing different methods of treatment or diagnosis for a specific disorder.
 Some articles offer a broader overview of a topic.
 Journals generally provide more recent information than printed books.
 Most of the library's articles are available online through subscription databases.

 Where To Go

-Once you have determined your need to find a journal article, you can used these resources to search for citations, abstracts, and full text articles.
+Once you have determined your need to find a journal article, you can use the databases listed to the right to search for citations, abstracts, and full text articles.

 Getting Full Text